tiohsa/redmine_canvas_gantt/README.md

 - Shared business conditions are resolved from the URL and optional `query_id`
 - Personal UI state such as zoom, viewport, sidebar width, and visible columns stays in `localStorage`
+- Shared query conditions do not fall back to `localStorage`
-- When the same condition is provided by multiple sources, the precedence is:
+- When the same shared condition is provided by multiple sources, the precedence is:
-  URL parameters -> saved query (`query_id`) -> `localStorage` -> defaults
+  URL parameters -> saved query (`query_id`) -> defaults

 ### Query editing flow

 Canvas Gantt does not reimplement Redmine's query editor.
-Query creation, editing, and saving are done in the standard Redmine issue list, and Canvas Gantt consumes the saved query through `query_id`.
+Query creation, editing, and saving are done in the standard Redmine issue list, and Canvas Gantt consumes both saved queries and the supported subset of Redmine issue-list URL parameters.

 - Use **Edit Query in Redmine** in the Canvas Gantt toolbar to open the standard issue list for the current project
 - Adjust filters in the Redmine issue list and save the query with Redmine's built-in **Save** action
 - After the query is saved, use **Open in Canvas Gantt** in the issue list to return to Canvas Gantt with `query_id`
 - If the query is not saved yet, Canvas Gantt does not receive a `query_id`, so the issue list shows a save notice instead of returning directly

-Phase 1 supports the saved-query flow only.
-Unsaved Redmine filter parameters are not converted back into Canvas Gantt URLs yet.
+`query_id` alone is enough only when the current view exactly matches the saved query.
+If Canvas Gantt adds extra shared filters on top of that saved query, the toolbar sends `query_id` plus standard Redmine filter parameters so the issue list can reproduce the same view as closely as possible.

 ### Supported shared parameters